andyperlitch/malhar-ui-console-2/README.md

 Due to a race condition bug in older npm versions, it is recommended that your npm version is at least v2.1.1.
 To update, run:

-    sudo npm -g i npm@2.1.1
+    sudo npm -g install npm@2.1.1

 Check out npm issues [#6309](https://github.com/npm/npm/issues/6309) and [#6318](https://github.com/npm/npm/issues/6318) for more details.

 ### Running the build
-To build this project, run the following commands:
+To build this project, run the following commands **inside the project folder**:

     npm install . --no-optional
     bower install